Skip to content

 For Cell Type Analysis

-1. Use categorical coloring with cell type annotations
+1. Use categorical coloring with cell type features

 2. Check that colors are distinguishable